zacharlie/spatial-dbstack/README.md

 The release after will focus on these steps:

 - Add reasonable defaults for deployment config (container replicas etc)
-- customise the postgresql schema search path, so that elements in "publish" rather than "public" are available by default
+- Customise the postgresql schema search path, so that elements in "publish" rather than "public" are available by default
 - Create a functional branding script which customises systems to reflect a corporate identity (where possible - this won't be magic)
 - Create a functional cleanup.sh which purges example data and samples from the system to allow for a clean start
 - Reasonable examples and sample resources that show how it can be effectively leveraged, extended, or further configured